binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> Courts should only read a mens rea requirement into a statutory rape law if the legislature clearly intended for one.</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Holding:</b> Defendant was required to know the age of Erica Frazier when he had sexual intercourse with her to be guilty of second degree rape under the “statutory rape” law of Maryland (Maryland Code [1957, 1992 Repl.Vol.]
-Article 27, Section 463).
-Judgment was Affirmed.</p>
+<p style="margin-left:10%; margin-right:10%;"><b>Notes:</b> Defendant was found guilty of second degree rape under the “statutory rape” law of Maryland.
+No mens rea was required, and the statute did not allow for the affirmative defense of mistake of fact.
+The Court found that the statute omits mens rea in (a)(3) by legislative design, because it includes mens rea in (a)(2) of the statute.</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Reasoning:</b>  The Court finds that Maryland’s rape statute does not omit mens rea because it is was generally understood to be a minimum requirement for culpability at the time the statute was written and therefore would be read in (200); instead, the Court finds that the statute omits mens rea in (a)(3) by legislative design, because it includes mens rea in (a)(2) of the statute.
-(Mens rea modifying terms: look at <b>NYPL 15.15</b> Last sentence – “When one and only one of such terms appears in a statute defining an offense …” Also look at <b>MPC 2.02 (4)</b> “Prescribed Culpability Requirement applies to all Material Elements” [unless the Court can divine a contrary purpose from the legislature]). </p>
+Mens rea modifying terms: look at **NYPL 15.15** last sentence – “When one and only one of such terms appears in a statute defining an offense, it is presumed to apply to every element of the offense unless an intent to limit its application clearly appears.”
+Also look at **MPC 2.02 (4)** “Prescribed Culpability Requirement Applies to All Material Elements.
+When the law defining an offense prescribes the kind of culpability that is sufficient for the commission of an offense, without distinguishing among the material elements thereof, such provision shall apply to all the material elements of the offense, unless a contrary purpose plainly appears."

 ## Lenity doctrine